sea-bass/pyrobosim/docs/source/yaml/world_schema.rst

            y: <y>
            z: <z>

 Note that you can use both Euler angles and quaternions to specify poses.
+If using Euler angles, you can specify angle either in radians or degrees.
 Any unspecified values will default to ``0.0``.